 - Importance of nonobjective criteria: previous research activity, high; work experience, high; extracurricular activity, medium; clinically related public service, low; letters of recommendation, high.

-The following teaching opportunities are available: teaching assistant to professor and laboratory instructor for one or more courses.
-Courses are offered in the teaching of psychology.
+The following teaching opportunities are available: teaching assistant to professor, recitation section instructor, and laboratory instructor for one or more courses.
+A course in the teaching of psychology is offered.
 Opportunities for selected students to teach independent sections of lower division undergraduate courses are also available.

 The department provides for minority students in the following ways: affirmative action/recruitment program; special tutorial programs available; and deferral of admission fee until admitted into program.

 Graduate assistantships and fellowships providing stipends and waiver of fees are available to new and continuing students.
-University nonservice fellowships and teaching assistantships, as well as privately-funded research assistantships, are also available.
+Teaching assistantships, as well as privately-funded research assistantships, are also available.
 Virtually all students accepted into our program receive some form of assistantship or fellowship aid.
 The department commits support to graduate students for four years.
-Summer assistantships are frequently available as well as teaching opportunities for advanced students.
+Limited opportunities for summer teaching are available for advanced students.
 Additional funding support for research and participation in scholarly meetings is available through the department.

 For further information, direct your inquiry to any individual faculty member or write or email